 - performance data relating to the Debenture Issuer.

-- Upon the creation of a Sell Offer Page, we will notify all users of the Bulletin Board who have requested such notifications of the creation of a Sell Offer Page.
+- Upon the creation of an Offer Page, we will notify all users of the marketplace who have requested such notifications of the creation of an Offer Page.

-- If you wish to buy Debentures, which appear on a Sell Offer Page, you may contact the Offering Party by completing the form and clicking the button, on the Sell Offer Page marked “Send Initial Offer” – you will be known as “the Counterparty”.
-This will send an email with your Initial Offer from the Bulletin Board to both the Offering Party and the Counterparty, with the Counterparty’s email address embedded as the sender, notifying the Offering Party that the Counterparty is interested in making an offer, the details of their Initial Offer and email will also include a short step by step guide to using the Bulletin Board (“Bulletin Board Guide”).
+- If you wish to buy Debentures, which appear on an Offer Page, you may contact the Offering Party by completing the form and clicking the button, on the Offer Page marked “Send Initial Offer” – you will be known as “the Counterparty”.
+This will send an email with your Initial Offer from the marketplace to both the Offering Party and the Counterparty, with the Counterparty’s email address embedded as the sender, notifying the Offering Party that the Counterparty is interested in making an offer, the details of their Initial Offer and email will also include a short step by step guide to using the marketplace (“marketplace Guide”).

 Once the email referred to in Clause 16.1 has been sent, the Offering Party and the Counterparty are responsible for negotiating a contract for the sale of the Debenture(s) (“Transfer Contract”) by whatever means they choose.
 There is no prescribed form for a Transfer Contract, provided that it is in writing (including e-mail) and sets out the terms and conditions of the sale transaction, and includes at least the following information: